rashtastic/r1/index.md

 ### Data

-Data is primarily sourced from Academic Analytics and IPEDS.
+The primary sources of data are Academic Analytics and the Integrated Postsecondary Education Data System (IPEDS).

-There are two broad areas of interest reflected in metrics: research activity and academic characteristics.
+There are two broad areas of interest reflected in metrics: per-capita research activity and academic characteristics.

 Research activity metrics are per-capita metrics reflecting for instance the number of articles published per faculty count.
 Academic characteristics include <code>% Pell</code>, <code>Graduation Rate</code>, <code>Pell Graduation Rate</code>, and <code>Pell Graduation Rate Gap</code>.